tannewt/wa-law.org/senate/2021-22/BH/README.md

 * [T'wina Nobles](/person/leg/t'wina.nobles.md)
 * [Judy Warnick](/person/leg/judith.warnick.md)
 ## Upcoming Meetings
+### Tue, Feb 15 at 8:00 am
+Public Hearing
+* [SHB 1074](/bill/2021-22/hb/1074/) - Concerning overdose and suicide fatality reviews.
+(Remote testimony.)
+(If measure is referred to committee.)
+* [SHB 1286](/bill/2021-22/hb/1286/) - Adopting the psychology interjurisdictional compact.
+(Remote testimony.)
+(If measure is referred to committee.) **114👍** **0👎** **0❓**
+* [HB 1761](/bill/2021-22/hb/1761/) - Allowing nurses to dispense opioid overdose reversal medication in the emergency department.
+(Remote testimony.)
+(If measure is referred to committee.)
+* [2SHB 1890](/bill/2021-22/hb/1890/) - Concerning the children and youth behavioral health work group.
+(Remote testimony.)
+(If measure is referred to committee.) **144👍** **2👎** **0❓**

+Possible executive session on bills heard in committee.
+Possible other business.
+Meeting is scheduled to begin at 8:00 a.m.

+See https://app.leg.wa.gov/CSI/Senate for testimony options.
+To view committee meetings or access the committee meeting documents, visit the Legislature's committee schedules, agendas, and documents website:  https://app.leg.wa.gov/committeeschedules

 ### Wed, Feb 16 at 6:00 pm
 Public Hearing
 * Bills to be determined.